taybenlor/runno/packages/terminal/README.md

-# `@make-run/terminal`
+# `@runno/terminal`

-A fork of `@wasmer/wasm-terminal` to include features needed for make-run.
+A fork of `@wasmer/wasm-terminal` to include features needed for runno.
 May in future end up diverging more from the original, since it does not appear to be actively maintained.

 It's actually not clear that this needs to be a separate package and should over time be merged directly into the runtime.